aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 Follow the following steps to configure Rider
 * Select Run->Edit Configurations...
 * Push the `+` button to add a configuration and select `.NET Executable`
-* Set the `Exe path` field to the full path of `Amazon.Lambda.TestTool.dll` as described above
+* Set the `Exe path` field to the full path of `mazon.Lambda.TestTool.WebTesterXX.dll` as described above
 * Set the `Working directory` field to the .NET Core Lambda project root
 * Push OK